runreveal/runreveal-datasource/README.md

 2. Update any files needed.
 3. Bump version number in the `package.json` file.
 4. Add a new section to the `CHANGELOG.md` file.
 This file is published with the plugin and is visible by people viewing our plugin.
-5. Once the PR is merged, the CI pipeline will auto tag the repo and a release will be started.
+5. Once the PR is merged, add a tag to the repo with the same name as the version `v#.#.#`.
 6. Upload the new release to grafana.com to get published.

 ## Learn more